adeperio/base/README.md

 ### Tests

-Base uses Mocha + Chai as its test framework.

 Base has a suite of tests that runs against a test database.
+Mocha + Chai are used as the test frameworks.

-To run the tests, you will need to make sure you have a running instance of a test Postgres db (e.g. postgres://postgres:postgres@localhost:5432/base-test).
-The settings for your test environment can be entered in your test.env config file.
-NODE_ENV=test uses only a small number of settings that are present in other environments, for example, the Oauth login settings aren't relevant for test runs.
+To run the tests, you will need to make sure you have a running instance of a test Postgres DB.(e.g. postgres://postgres:postgres@localhost:5432/base-test).

+The settings for your test environment can be entered in your `test.env` config file. `NODE_ENV=test` uses only a small number of settings that are present in other environments, for example, the Oauth login settings aren't relevant for test runs.

 > More test coverage coming, an ongoing task...